shivamverma-01/weather-ingestor/README.md

 📝 Notes
 --------

-*   Modify `project_etl.py` if you want to redirect output to MySQL instead of SQLite.
+*   Modify `project_etl.py` if you want to redirect output to PostgreSQL instead of MySQL.
-*   Use `.env` files or Airflow Variables to manage credentials securely.

 * * *